West Des Moines

 Holidays after experiencing a separation, divorce or loss through death can be extremely difficult.
 Join us for a class aimed to provide strength, healing and the tools needed to face the holiday season with hope and promise.

-Offered once per year in mid-November.
-Check our Calendar for dates and times.
+Offered once per year in mid-November

 One-2-One Support